LignumResearch/stylewood-model-usage/README.md

 <img src="https://github.com/LignumResearch/stylewood-model-usage/blob/main/images/mosaic.png?raw=true" alt="Mosaic of randomly generated images using our model." width="830"/>

+These species don't exist.
+StyleGAN generated microscopic cross-section images of hardwood species.

-This repository was created to provide the original implementation for the paper entitled "**Creating high-resolution microscopic cross-section images of hardwood species using generative adversarial networks**" by Lopes D. J. V., Monti G. F., Burgreen, G. W., Moulin J. C., Bobadilha G. S., Entsminger E. D., and Oliveira R. F.
+This repository was created to provide the original implementation for the paper under review entitled "**Creating high-resolution microscopic cross-section images of hardwood species using generative adversarial networks**" by Lopes D. J. V., Monti G. F., Burgreen, G. W., Moulin J. C., Bobadilha G. S., Entsminger E. D., and Oliveira R. F.

 Since we are limited by Github free file storage, the complete repository with the data set, trained model and related metrics can be downloaded at:  [Original Files](https://)